tam07/MovieMarathon/README.md

 1. Allowing you to select a theatre near your current location
 2. Displaying that theatres' offerings
 3. Providing HD trailers
-4. Generating all possible schedules of the selected movies based off the current time.
+4. Generating all possible schedules of the selected movies based off the current time, within a 30 minute wait

 ## Screenshots
 <a href="http://imgur.com/VzfyfTD"><img src="http://i.imgur.com/VzfyfTD.png" title="Hosted by imgur.com"/></a>